Discrete Differential Geometry for $C^{1,1}$ Hyperbolic Surfaces of Non-Constant Curvature

-We adopt a notation which is standard in discrete differential geometry \cite{BobenkoSuris}: for any quantity $f_{ij}$ defined on a quadrilateral, we write Using this notation, we say an immersion $\br:\Z^2 \to \R^3$ is a discrete $K$-surface---that is, a discrete surface with prescribed Gaussian curvature $K$---if there is a discrete normal field $\bN:\Z \to S^2$ such that on every quad, where $\bnu_\ell = (-K(\br_\ell))^{-1/4}\bN_\ell$ for $\ell = 0,1,2,12$.
+Since $\R^2$ has the natural structure of an asymptotic complex with vertices given by $\mathbb Z^2$, it is simplest to focus on discrete immersions that obey a discrete version of the Lelieuvre formulas.
+Here the quadrilaterals are the squares with coordinates $(i,j), (i+1,j), (i+1,j+1), (i,j+1)$ for some fixed $i,j \in \mathbb Z$, and we associate the discrete coordinate $i$ with the asymptotic coordinate $u$, and the discrete coordinate $j$ with the asymptotic coordinate $v$ (that is, the horizontal edge connecting $(i,j)$ to $(i+1,j)$ is the projection of a $u$-asymptotic line down to $\R^2$).
+We adopt a notation which is standard in discrete differential geometry \cite{BobenkoSuris}: for any quantity $f_{ij}$ defined on a quadrilateral, we write Using this notation, we say an immersion $\br:\Z^2 \to \R^3$ is a discrete $K$-surface---that is, a discrete surface with prescribed Gaussian curvature $K$---if there is a discrete normal field $\bN:\Z^2 \to S^2$ such that on every quad, where $\bnu_\ell = (-K(\br_\ell))^{-1/4}\bN_\ell$ for $\ell = 0,1,2,12$.
 These are the discrete Lelieuvre formula with non-constant curvature.
 In the case of constant negative curvature, these reduce to the classical discrete Lelieuvre equations first studied by Sauer \cite{sauer} and Wunderlich \cite{wunderlich}.
-In any case, \eqref{eq:discreteLelieuvre} guarantees that for all $(i,j)$, $r_{i\pm1,j} - r_{ij}$ and $r_{i,j\pm1}-r_{ij}$ are normal to $N_{ij}$, which is a discrete version of the geometry described by \eqref{eq:lelieuvre}.
+In any case, \eqref{eq:discreteLelieuvre} guarantees that for all $(i,j)$, $\br_{i\pm1,j} - \br_{ij}$ and $\br_{i,j\pm1}-\br_{ij}$ are normal to $\bN_{ij}$, which is a discrete version of the geometry described by \eqref{eq:lelieuvre}.

 These equations can be enforced on any asymptotic complex by zooming into an elemetary quadrilateral and labeling one of the vertices as $\br_0$.
 This vertex has two neighbors: one along a $u$-edge which is labeled $\br_1$, and one along a $v$-edge which is labeled $\br_2$.
 The vertex diagonally opposite from $\br_0$ is labeled $\br_{12}$.
-This is pictured in \cref{fig:quad} below.
 Using \eqref{eq:discreteLelieuvre} we could arrive at two different formulas for $\br_{12}$ by either integrating from $0\to 1 \to 12$ or $0 \to 2 \to 12$.
 The discrete compatibility condition requires that these two formulas are equal.
 Following these calculations through, we see and Equating \eqref{eq:r121} and \eqref{eq:r122}, we arrive at the discrete compatibility condition: